By: Byron Mathioudakis

 A red Cupra Born parked in front of a cafe

-The Volkswagen Group’s first-ever EV in Australia, Cupra is the sports division of the Seat brand from Spain.
+Cupra is the sports division of the Seat brand from Spain and is essentially a Volkswagen.

-Named after a Barcelonan district, the German-built Born employs VW’s MEB architecture.
+Named after a Barcelonan district, the German-built Born is closely related to a host of similarly-sized VW EVs.

-Strikingly styled, the Mazda 3-sized five-seater, five-door hatchback projects a hot-hatch performance vibe, and continues that theme inside while still providing decent space and practicality.
+Strikingly styled, the Mazda 3-sized five-seater, five-door hatchback possesses a warm-hatch performance vibe, and continues that theme inside while still providing decent space and practicality.

-Keeping in mind Cupra’s performance aspirations, Australians will only see the 170kW motor version powered by an 82kWh battery and driving the rear wheels.
+Australians will only get the 170kW motor version powered by an 82kWh battery and driving the rear wheels.

-With over 500km of WLTP range possible, the Born challenges the Tesla Model Y and Hyundai Ioniq 5.
+With over 500km of range possible, the Born competes on that score with the Tesla Model Y and Hyundai Ioniq 5.

-Offering acceptable performance and keen handling, the Born is an early hot hatch for the EV generation.
+Offering strong performance and keen handling, the Born is aimed at EV buyers who are also keen drivers.

 Cupra Born specifications